-In this sense, stocks that have underperforming prices might be considered buying opportunities (confused yet?).
+In this sense, stocks that have underperforming prices might be considered buying opportunities.

-That said, the general definition is a bearish one, meaning an underperforming security is often one that most investors might want to consider selling at some point.
+That said, the general definition is a bearish one, similar to the downward trends in a bear market.
+Meaning: an underperforming security is often one that most investors might want to keep an eye on, and possibly consider selling at some point.

 Indicators of Underperforming Stocks